What is a cesarean section?

 Your provider will remove your placenta and examine the uterus for tears or pieces

-He or she will use stitches to close the incision in the uterine muscle and reposition
+They will use stitches to close the incision in the uterine muscle and reposition

 the uterus in the pelvic cavity.